East Texas Speakers Forum to present 'An Evening with Patrick Mahomes'

 Public ticket sales begin Monday, Feb.
 27, through the UT Tyler Cowan Center box office.
 The box office is open Monday through Friday, from 9 a.m. until 4 p.m.
 Tickets will be $45 to $125, and will be available by calling 903-566-7424 or clicking the ‘Buy Ticket’ button at www.cowancenter.org.

-Limited sponsorships for the event are available now by calling 954-336-6252.
+Limited sponsorships for the event are available now by emailing easttexasspeakersforum@gmail.com.
 The Longview-based 501(c)(3) is seeking support from individuals, corporations, institutions and foundations.
 The support would come via a VIP-level commitment of $2,500 that would entitle the VIP to:

 - Two premium tickets for the event